Xuzhou Metro: Line 1

 Line 1 began construction in February 2014.
 The first phase is 21.967 km in length, and has 18 stations (17 underground and one elevated).
 It runs from Luwo in the west to Xuzhoudong Railway Station in the east.
 In June 2018, the civil engineering construction work was reported to be 95% complete, leaving mostly track laying, decorations, and electromechanical installations to be completed.
-On August 30, 2018, railway work was declared complete, and electromechanical installations and decorations was in prgoress.
+On August 30, 2018, railway work was declared complete, and electromechanical installations and decorations was in progress.

 Line 1 opened on September 28, 2019. it runs in an east–west direction, stretching from Luwo Station in Tongshan District in the west to Xuzhoudong Railway Station in Jiawang District in the east.
 The line traverses Quanshan District, Gulou District, and Yunlong District, serving as a vital corridor for east–west passenger traffic within Xuzhou City.
 It connects key areas in downtown Xuzhou, the Bashan Area, and Chengdong New District to commercial hubs like People's Square, Pengcheng Square, Huaihai Square, and Wanda Plaza, facilitating rapid access to Xuzhou Railway Station and Xuzhoudong Railway Station, the city's major transportation hubs.

 As of November 2020, Line 1 spans a total length of 21.97 km (13.65 mi), with 0.571 km (0.355 mi) of the line being elevated, 20.996 km (13.046 mi) underground, and 0.4 km (0.25 mi) at-grade.
 The line comprises a total of 18 stations, including one elevated station and 17 underground stations.
 Line 1 operates with six-section B-type trains.
 By November 2020, the average daily ridership on Line 1 stood at 56,500, with a single-day ridership peak of 150,000 recorded on October 2, 2019.
 In 2020, the annual ridership on Line 1 reached 19 million passengers.